-- Cut out body, straps and pocket from canvas.
-Sizes are above.
+- Cut out body, straps, and pocket from the canvas.
+The sizes are above.

 - To keep things simple for the pocket, I used the hemmed edge of the canvas drop cloth as my top pocket edge.
-If you are using fabric, you will need to add additional seam allowance before cutting.
-Fold under and press 1/2″ seam allowance on 3 sides of pocket.
-Position, pin and straight stitch in place on bag.
+If you are using fabric, you will need to add an additional seam allowance before cutting.
+Fold under and press 1/2″ seam allowance on 3 sides of the pocket.
+Position, pin, and straight stitch in place on the bag.

-- To create straps; fold and press 1/4″ along long edge of right side and 3/4″ on left.
+- Hold and press 1/4″ along the long edge of the right side and 3/4″ on left to create straps.
 Then fold the right side over 1/2″ lapping the left and finish with a 1 1/2″ strap width.
 Straight stitch seam in place along the edge.

 - Fold over the top edge 1/4″ and again 1″; pin in place.
 This is your top hem.
 Next mark the center of your bag and position straps 2.5″ away on each side.
 Slide them under the hem line.
 This is for extra strength.